Etgar Keret: Other media

 Keret has worked in Israeli television and film, including three seasons as a writer for the popular sketch show The Cameri Quintet.
 He also wrote the story for the 2001 TV movie Aball'e starring Shmil Ben Ari.

 In 2006, Wristcutters: A Love Story, a dark comedy/love story based on Keret's novella Kneller's Happy Campers, premiered at the Sundance Film Festival.
 The story was adapted by director Goran Dukić into a film starring Patrick Fugit, Shannyn Sossamon, Tom Waits and Will Arnett.

 Etgar and his wife Shira directed the 2007 film Jellyfish, based on a story written by Shira.

 $9.99, a stop motion animated feature film, was released in 2009.
 Written by Keret and directed by Tatia Rosenthal, it is an Israeli/Australian co-production featuring the voices of Geoffrey Rush, Anthony LaPaglia and other leading Australian actors.

 In 2010 a short feature film based on Keret's story was released.
 An Exclusive novella was adapted and directed by the young Polish director Krzysztof Szot.
 The film, also known as Wyłączność (An Exclusive), was presented at the Cannes Film Festival 2010 in the Short Film Corner section.

-Keret's work is frequently featured on the National Public Radio program This American Life, which has presented readings of eight of his stories.
+Keret's work is frequently featured on the public radio program This American Life, which has presented readings of eight of his stories.

 In October 2011 the public radio show Selected Shorts devoted an entire show to live readings of Keret's stories, including “Suddenly a Knock at the Door,” “Halibut," “Lieland”, and “Fatso.”
 Keret himself introduced several of the stories.

 In August 2012, the short film Glue based on Etgar Keret's short story "Crazy Glue", participated in the Rhode Island International Film Festival.

 In May 2013, the short film LieLand, adapted and directed by Silvia Grossmann, a Brazilian/American filmmaker, premiered at the Cannes Film Festival.

 In 2017, Keret's short story Parallel Universes was adapted into a short film by British-Israeli actor Liran Nathan.
 The film was screened at various international film festivals including the Newport Beach Film Festival and the British Urban Film Festival.

+On five evenings in February 2021, the Jewish Museum Berlin screened the Covid-19 fairy tale "Outside," projected onto the exterior wall of the Libeskind building (which was closed at the time due to the pandemic).
+The video was a co-production between Keret and the choreographer Inbal Pinto.
+The Jewish Museum Berlin also presented an exhibition by Keret from October 2022 to March 2023 titled "Inside Out."
+Based on memories of his mother, Keret wrote new short stories for the exhibit, portraying day-to-day life in Israel, as well as recounting war-time experiences of his mother, who was a Holocaust survivor.
+The short stories, including "The First Angel You See," were displayed alongside objects from the collections of the Jewish Museum Berlin and commissions created by contemporary artists in collaboration with Keret.